"Intelligence without ambition is a bird without wings." - Salvador Dali

 Hans was not, in fact, dead.
 After diving into the freezing water he swam hard and fast downstream, waiting till he was well out of sight before coming back up for air.
 Gasping and soaking wet he emerged from the water and sat on the shore.
 The cold winter air cut through him like knives, his soaked clothes amplifying the feeling.
 Though he was exhausted and dizzy he knew he needed to get warm, and fast.
 He quickly checked his surroundings and saw that he was on the outskirts of the town, in what looked like a very shady area.
 The houses were run down, all the windows and doors shut tight.
 A few men conversed in the shadows of what looked like a tavern, talking about something on the wall in front of them.

-Hans did a quick check of his body, making sure nothing was broken or missing, before standing and walking towards the tavern.
+Hans did a check of his body, making sure nothing was broken or missing, before standing and walking towards the tavern.
 He knew that he had to get out of town, but first he needed to get out of his wet clothes.
 He lamented his appearance, knowing that even though he wore a simple peasant tunic and pants he would be easily recognizable to a passing guard or villager.
 As he moved towards the building his boot hit a stone and sent it skittering across the road.
 The noise startled the two men, and their heads snapped to see what had caused it.
-Hans didn't know why but he instinctively ducked into the alley to his left, breathing heavy.
+Hans instinctively ducked into the alley to his left, breathing heavy.

 He sat there for a few moments, planning his next move and shivering, before a hushed voice broke the silence.

 "Hey, is this you?" one of the men, short and skinny stood at the entrance of the ally and held up a poster.
 A wanted poster, which to Hans' great disdain, had a drawing of him plastered across the front.